photopea/UTIF.js/README.md

 ...
 <img src="image.tif" />  <img src="dog.tif" /> ...
 ```
 And UTIF.js will do the rest.
-Internally, an Image elements will be replaced by a Canvas elements.
-The attributes "id", "class" and "style" will be copied from the original Image to the new Canvas.
-Use CSS to style such images.
+Internally, the "src" attribute of the image will be replaced with a new URI of the image (base64-encoded PNG).

 ## Encoding TIFF images